-The finish on the kitchen cabinets is slightly worn.
-The cabinets are otherwise in good condition.
+The kitchen cabinets are properly installed and are in good condition.

 The floor is covered with hardwood.
 The floor is properly installed and is in good condition.

 Ventilation in the kitchen is provided by a range hood over the stove.
 The vent is ducted to the exterior.
 The vent fan is properly installed and is performing its intended function.